aroxburg/livelesson-git/README.md

-git clone: brings the remote repo from URL to current folder git status: tells us current repo and its state git add <FILE>: adds a file to the staging area git commit: open text editor to add a commit message
+git clone: brings the remote repo from URL to current folder git status: tells us current repo and its state git add <FILE>: adds a file to the staging area
-    git commit -m "<message>": commit with a message git commit -a -m "<message>": add and commit with message
+    git add . :adds files and folders in the current folder git commit: open text editor to add a commit message git commit -m "<message>": commit with a message git commit -a -m "<message>": add and commit with message